 Other ex-service men and women with PTSD struggle with fireworks and choose to stay indoors, unable to cope with the sounds of the explosions which puts them straight back into the war zone.

 These are all examples of faulty pattern-matching, where the brain makes a mistake, assuming something happening now is exactly like something that happened in the past.

 Memories stuck in the amygdala

 So why is it that approximately 25% of us go on to develop full blown PTSD after traumatic events whilst others recover naturally?

 The answer could be as simple as this…

 If you’ve developed PTSD, the traumatic incident has become embedded in your amygdala – part of the ‘survival’ brain – and is unable to go anywhere else (until you get the right treatment).

 Those who do not become traumatised have been able – somehow – to process the memory themselves.
 What this means on a neurological level is that the memory isn’t stuck in the amygdala but instead has made a connection to the higher cortex where it can be given context and narrative.

 Put simply, when you can process the memory using the language and reasoning areas of the brain, you’re no longer processing it solely on an emotional level.
 In effect, you’re able to view it from a larger perspective.

-Once emotional memories are shifted out of the ‘survival’ brain and given a narrative they can be stored alongside other ‘normal’ memories.
+Once emotional memories are shifted out of the ‘survival’ brain and given a narrative they will be stored alongside other ‘normal’ memories.